I accidentally wrote my first

 needs (called “lazy evaluation”).
 So, if the condition is

-part entirely.
+True, it skips the else part entirely.
 This saves

 time and prevents errors.